agilebits/onepassword-utilities/clipperz_to_1p4/README.md

 and select the file 1P4_import.1pif.

-1Password 4 will indicate how many records were imported, and if the import is successful, all your LastPass records for the specific type will be imported.
+1Password 4 will indicate how many records were imported, and if the import is successful, all your Clipperz records for the specific type will be imported.
 These may require some clean-up, as some fields do not (currently) map into 1Password 4 directly, or may be problematic (certain date fields, for example).
 However, any unmapped fields will be pushed to the card's Notes field, so the data will be available for you inside 1Password 4.

 ### 6. Securely Remove Exported Data

-Once you are done importing, be sure to delete the exported lastpass_export.txt file you created in Step 2, as well as the 1P4_import.1pif import file created in Step 4 by the converter script, since these files contain your unencrypted data.
+Once you are done importing, be sure to delete the exported clipperz_export.txt file you created in Step 2, as well as the 1P4_import.1pif import file created in Step 4 by the converter script, since these files contain your unencrypted data.

-If you have problems, feel free to post [in this forum thread](https://discussions.agilebits.com/discussion/26346) for assistance.
+If you have problems, feel free to post [in this forum thread](https://discussions.agilebits.com/discussion/25589) for assistance.

 ## Miscellaneous Notes: